Known for its prolific fruiting and speedy high, the Albino A+ strain is a good option for first-time growers who like

-The high is notoriously quick, with most users reporting it takes just 30 minutes before they start to kick in.
+The high from this mushroom is notoriously quick, with most users reporting it takes just 30 minutes before they start to kick in.
 This is about 20 or 30 minutes faster than the average time it takes magic mushroom takes to kick in.

 The main aspect that casual users will notice is the distinctive taste of this strain.
 Often described as “strong” and a bit too “mushroomy,” this might be one of those strains you need to hold your nose to swallow.

 Albino A+ Specs